cseanburns/semantic_web_development/src/1b-tools-setup-workflow.md

 I'll show you the basics of using [Git][git] and GitHub in this course, but for now, we need to download Git and also create an account on GitHub, if you don't already have one.

-First, create an account on GitHub.
-Use a personal email address and not your UK one when setting up the account:
+First, create an account on GitHub, if you don't already have an account.
+Use a personal email address and not your university email (since it's temporary) when setting up the account:

 - [GitHub][github]